deltafi/deltafi/deltafi-docs/public/docs/advanced/auto_resume.md

 ## Behavior

-When an action error occurs, the error is matched to resume policies against error cause, flow, action, and/or action type.
-For the error cause search, it looks for a substring match of the policy `errorSubstring`;
+When an action error occurs, the details of the error are compared to all resume policies in decreasing priority order.
+In order for there to be a match, the error cause, flow, action, and/or action type from the action error must match the set of those fields included in the resume policy.
+For the error cause search, the comparison uses a substring match of the policy `errorSubstring`;
 the other fields require an exact match.
+In addition, the number of attempt for that action must be below the `maxAttempts` value of the resume policy.

+It is possible for more than one resume policy to match an action error.
+Only the first policy that matches will be applied to the DeltaFile.
+Because of this, careful consideration should be used when setting the `priority` of your resume policy.
+An initial  `priority` will be calculated for each resume rule upon creation based on the complexity of the match criteria.
+The more specific the policy, the higher the priority.
+Calculated priority ranges from 5o to 250.
+An `errorSubstring` with at least 11 characters is worth 100; shorter values are worth 50.
+If the `action` is specified, that is worth 150.
+However, if `action` is not included, `flow` and `actionType` are worth 50 each when set.

-When a resume policy match is found, the number of attempts for that action is compared against the `maxAttempts`, and if `maxAttempts` has not been reached, an automatic resume of the DeltaFile is scheduled.
+When a resume policy match is found, an automatic resume of the DeltaFile is scheduled.
+The `name` of the resume policy which was applied is recorded in the DeltaFile `nextAutoResumeReason` field.

 Scheduling is determined using the `backOff` properties.
 The only required property is `delay`.
 When this is the only field present, the DeltaFile is scheduled for automatic resume by adding the `delay` (in seconds) to the stop time of